valeryjacobs/MSGraphBatch/README.md

 ### Considerations

-MS Graph throttles request as described in [these docs](https://docs.microsoft.com/en-us/graph/throttling#outlook-service-limits).
+Microsoft Graph throttles request as described in [these docs](https://docs.microsoft.com/en-us/graph/throttling#outlook-service-limits).
 When the limits are exceeded you should expect to see HTTP 429 responses that requires us to back of and retry at a later point in time.

 Additionally the amount of steps in a batch is currently limited to ony 20 items (?!).
 To submit more requests we unfortunately need to 'batch the batches'.
 This sample show a simple approach to do this.

 ### Installing

 To run the sample you need an O365 tenant and a (dev) user account which calendar will be used to add events in batches and remove them afterwards.
-Additionally an application registration needs to be added (or reused) in the Azure AD directory belonging to the O365 tenant in use, including a client secret as we are using the client credential flow to aquire an accesstoken for MS Graph.
+Additionally an application registration needs to be added (or reused) in the Azure AD directory belonging to the O365 tenant in use, including a client secret as we are using the client credential flow to aquire an accesstoken for Microsoft Graph.

 Add a local.settings.json to the project with these settings and update their values according to your tenant and app registration setup.